 Where can I purchase everyday items I might want?

-Several shopping centers are within a mile of the McDowell Center.
+Several shopping centers are located near the McDowell Center.
 These include grocery stores, drug stores, restaurants, barbers/hairdressers and others.
 Malls, Walmart and Target are a short ride away using public transportation.

 Do the dorm rooms have telephones and satellite/cable T.V.?

 There are phones in each of the dorm rooms, but they are for calls inside the McDowell Center and in Louisville.
 Phone cards for long distance calls are available for purchase at nearby retail/outlet stores.
 Students may also keep and use cellular phones, and there is good coverage in the area.
 Although there is no cable available in dorm rooms, the recreational area and the student kitchen have cable TV, and the Center has a wireless connection available to students.
 Viewing selection is on a "first come/first serve" basis.
 Students may also bring DVD players, and video game systems.

 Can I bring a personal computer?
 Does the Center have Internet access?

 Students may bring a personal computer.
 A wireless network connection is available for students.
 Students must abide by wireless rules that are discussed at the time of their admission.

 Can the Center transport me if I have no way to come to the McDowell Center?
 Will the Center staff take me home on weekends to visit family and friends?

 The Center provides transportation to students without a means to come to the Center and to travel home during breaks.
 Also, transportation is provided to facilitate student training.
 However, transportation is not provided for students to return home for weekend visits.
 Student can be trained on TARC3 paratransit, public transportation and ride shares.

 What types of laundry services are available for students?